A God or similar creates a world or similar. Unlike a Creation Myth, the creation is part of the actual story, not just its background.

 - The Bible begins with God creating the heavens and the earth.

-- The Magician's Nephew, The sixth book of The Chronicles of Narnia (in writing order — chronologically it's the first) has almost the entire cast witnessing as Aslan creates the titular world.
+- The Magician's Nephew, the sixth book of The Chronicles of Narnia (in writing order — chronologically it's the first) has almost the entire cast witnessing as Aslan creates the titular world.

 - In Eric, the main characters are magically thrown back in time and meet the Creator as he's making the Discworld. ... and accidentally take part.
 All life on the Disc apparently descends from the bacteria on a sandwich they left behind.